 Yes, we can learn how to grow from bad experiences, but this is not always the case.
 Consider a client who is facing terminal cancer.
 Would you say this to them?

-What To Say Instead of Using Dumb Platitudes
+What To Say Instead

 If you find yourself in a difficult session, don’t be afraid to fall back on your training.
 Use your active listening skills.
 Paraphrase, summarize, reflect.
 Ask open-ended questions.

 Rather than filling the space with empty words, let the silence speak for you instead.
 Use it as a time to reflect.
 Use it to enhance the sense of immediacy.

 If you don’t know what to say, it’s okay to tell a client that you don’t have the words.
-Remember, counselors are not supposed to fix problems, nor are we expected to have all the answers.
+Remember, therapists are not supposed to fix problems, nor are we expected to have all the answers.

 This isn’t an exhaustive list of platitudes.
 There are times when their use is helpful in social situations, though I am loath to think of any.
 Perhaps there is.